canonical/oracle-doc-examples/deploy-oke-using-ubuntu/terraform/README.md

 # Deploy Ubuntu Nodes on OKE with Terraform

-The following is a complete example from the How-To [Deploy OKE nodes using Ubuntu images](https://canonical-oracle.readthedocs-hosted.com/oracle-how-to/deploy-oke-nodes-using-ubuntu-images/) on launching Ubuntu nodes on OKE using Terraform.
+The following is a complete example from the How-To [Deploy Ubuntu OKE nodes using Terraform](https://canonical-oracle.readthedocs-hosted.com/oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform/) on launching Ubuntu nodes on OKE using Terraform.

 ## Prerequisites